vossr/Mocap-mediapipe/README.md

 so for 3d animation to work camera has to be still and
 pitch 90° from ground (or set manually)

-to retarget skeleton: blender rokoko or some motion retargeting
+To retarget skeleton: blender rokoko or some motion retargeting